 Early winter is the best time to harvest because flavors tend to peak after a frost or two, but you avoid the risk of a heavy freeze.

 Check your seed packet to determine how long your selected variety takes to mature and count back from the day you want to harvest.

-Many brussels sprouts varieties take around 100 days to mature, so if you want to have a bunch of fresh sprouts on your holiday table, you’ll need to get them in the ground in early September.
+Many brussels sprout varieties take around 100 days to mature, so if you want to have a bunch of fresh sprouts on your holiday table, you’ll need to get them in the ground in early September.